frederickemerson/Lumina/pitch.md

 ## Key Features

 ### 🔒 **True Privacy**
-- End-to-end encryption using Lit Protocol
+- End-to-end encryption using Seal Protocol
 - Decentralized storage on Walrus
 - No central authority can access your memories
 - You control the keys